prb1222/GameUp/README.md

 [Details][phase-four]

-### Phase 5: Calendar Views (~2 days)
+### Phase 5: Searching (~2 days)
-I'll add a calendar view tab to the group show page which has a calendar display with each of the upcoming and past events on the calendar pane.
+Adds views to the main page which allow for querying groups based on their geographic location, and displays groups without a page reload.

 [Details][phase-five]